 C. Liquidity and Solvency

 Current assets and current liabilities determine a business’s liquidity—its ability to meet short-term obligations.
 Non-current liabilities and assets impact long-term solvency, indicating the company’s financial health over time.
+Analysts often rely on ratios such as the current ratio and quick ratio to assess financial safety.

 4. Importance of Understanding Assets and Liabilities